-The most important thing to know about FastPass+ is that you should use it no matter how empty you think the parks will be when you visit, especially with new lands and attractions opening (such as Star Wars: Galaxy's Edge and Star Wars: Rise of the Resistance).
+The most important thing to know about FastPass+ is that you should use it no matter how empty you think the parks will be when you visit, especially with new lands and attractions (such as Star Wars: Galaxy's Edge and Mickey & Minnie's Runaway Railway).
 Crowds will always be around in the parks, and FastPass+ is a frogtastic tool to help mitigate them.
 You will see the very lowest waits of the day in the first few hours after the park opens.
 We recommend riding the highest priority attractions with the lowest durations when crowds are lowest (which you can see on our park plans) and saving FastPass+ until late morning or early afternoon when crowds are at their peak.
 If you arrive before park opening, you'll be in prime position to ride most of the major attractions before lunch time and maybe have used one of your FastPasses.
 We'll discuss this more below, but once you've used your three pre-booked selections, you have the option to obtain more FastPass+ reservations from the in-park kiosks or the My Disney Experience app.

 For families with younger children, it may make more sense to use all of your FastPass+ reservations in the late morning or early afternoon.
 This allows you to take a break in the afternoon and go back to the hotel for a nap or a swim.
 Then, you can hop back to the park recharged and ready for even more fun.
 You and the tadpoles can then enjoy a few more rides (using the My Disney Experience app or an in-park kiosk to book additional FastPass+ reservations) and watch the evening's fireworks show.